Nadia365/nadya/README.md

 🤔 Data is sexy when it reveals a lot of juicy info

-📈 Madly passionate about Data Engineering and Analytics, yet worried about which one to pick
+📈 Madly passionate about Data Engineering and Analytics, yet worried about which one to pick?